What payments and benefits are non-taxable?

 Or if your employer pays a subsidy to a public bus service so that you travel at a reduced or no cost on that route, provided that the service is available to all employees.

 This includes annual parties or alternative functions of a similar nature, such as a Christmas dinner or a summer party, which are open to staff generally and which cost no more than £150 a head in total to provide.
+Recognising the difficulty of bringing employees together safely in the midst of the coronavirus pandemic, HMRC have confirmed that the exemption will apply to the costs associated with virtual parties in the same way that it would for traditionally held parties.

 The exemption applies to sports facilities generally available to all employees and members of their families and households.